Leo4j/Invoke-SessionHunter/README.md

 ### Do not run a port scan to enumerate for alive hosts before trying to retrieve sessions

-Note: if a host is not reachable it will hang for a while
+Note: if a host is not reachable it may hang for a while

 ```
 Invoke-SessionHunter -NoPortScan